pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 <a id="aHeaderMenuAnchor" data-header-menu="Docs"></a>

 Important: Please read the terms and conditions of this Software-as-a-Service (SaaS) Subscription Agreement carefully before using this software.
-Pyronome Web Technologies, (&quot;PYRONOME&quot;) is willing to license the use of the software (as defined below) to You as the individual, legal entity or company (referenced below as "the User") that will be using the software only on the condition that the User accepts all of the terms contained in this agreement.
-This is a legal and enforceable contract between the User and PYRONOME By in any way indicating assent electronically, or by accessing the software, the User agrees to the terms and conditions of this agreement.
+Pyronome Web Technologies, ("PYRONOME") is willing to license the use of the software (as defined below) to You as the individual, legal entity or company (referenced below as "the User") that will be using the software only on the condition that the User accepts all of the terms contained in this Agreement.
+This Agreement is a legal and enforceable contract between the User and PYRONOME.
+In any way indicating assent electronically, or by accessing the software, the User agrees to the terms and conditions of this Agreement.
 If the User does not agree to this Agreement, the User agrees not to use or access the Software and this SaaS Internet Site.

 ## 1. Software-as-a-Service (SaaS) Terms of Use